Azathothas/Stars/README.md

 - [DeterminateSystems/zero-to-nix](https://github.com/DeterminateSystems/zero-to-nix) – Zero to Nix is your guide to learning Nix and flakes.
 Created by Determinate Systems.
 - [Xe/site](https://github.com/Xe/site) – The new frontend/backend code for https://xeiaso.net
+- [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) – A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.
 - [xpack-dev-tools/gcc-xpack](https://github.com/xpack-dev-tools/gcc-xpack) – A binary distribution of the GNU Compiler Collection (GCC)

 <div id="meson"></div>